dsw7/InoDAQ/README.md

 ==============================================================================
 ```
-In this case, the LED (Y) is logical false because both of the inputs are logical true:
+In this case, the LED is logical false because both of the inputs are logical true:
 <p align="center">
   <img width="500" src=./docs/row4.jpg>
 </p>